We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Choosing a higher carat with lower color or clarity is another way to make an engagement ring look bigger without spending more than your budget allows.

 As you move up the GIA scale in clarity and color, the price of the diamond increases.
-The same is true for higher carats.
+As a general rule, you’ll pay a 10 to 20 percent premium for every step up the clarity and color scale.

 By moving down the scale on color or clarity, you can find the sweet spot where the price drop has covered the cost of a higher carat.